zurutech/zurutech.github.io/_posts/2021-08-09-image-resizing.md

 ### Natural images

-We chose to use synthetic images because we want to put in evidence the creation of artifacts and see the differences among libraries.
-These differences are more difficult to see on natural images, i.e. the ones acquired with a camera.
-In this case, as you see can in the figures below, the results with the _nearest neighbor_ filter are quite the same while, using the _bilinear_ one the effect of the antialiasing filter become more visible.
+We chose to use synthetic images because we want to evidence the creation of artifacts and see the differences between the libraries.
+These differences are more difficult to see on natural images, i.e., the ones acquired with a camera.
+In this case, as you see in the figures below, the results with the _nearest neighbor_ filter are quite the same while, using the _bilinear_ one, the effect of the antialiasing filter becomes more visible.

 <div class="blog-image-container">
     <figure>